Leo-Hoang/Sort/README.md

 Main: This is the main, and calls the Menu.
 Nothing more, nothing less.

 Tests: Asides from the standard tests, I also tested Generation of an Arraylist.
-Also, for each of the sorting algorithm tests, the last test prove that Strings can also be used for the sorting algorithms.
+Also, for each of the sorting algorithm tests, the last test prove that Strings can also be used for the sorting algorithms for the ArrayLists.

 **NOTES**: